slevomat/coding-standard/README.md

 * `$minLinesCountBeforeWithoutComment`: minimum number of lines before property without a doc comment
 * `$maxLinesCountBeforeWithoutComment`: maximum number of lines before property without a doc comment

+#### SlevomatCodingStandard.Classes.RequireMultiLineMethodSignature 🔧

+Enforces method signature to be splitted to more lines so each parameter is on its own line.

+Sniff provides the following settings:

+* `minLineLength`: specifies min line length to enforce signature to be splitted.
+Use 0 value to enforce for all methods, regardless of length.

 #### SlevomatCodingStandard.Classes.RequireSingleLineMethodSignature 🔧

 Enforces method signature to be on a single line.